EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

     # ...
 ```

-The only significant limitation of virtual properties is that you cannot sort
+The main limitation of virtual properties is that you cannot sort listings
-listings using these fields.
+using these fields.

 Customize the Properties Appearance
 -----------------------------------

 By default, properties are displayed with the most appropriate appearance
-according to their data types and their labels are generated automatically
+according to their data types.
+Besides, their labels are generated automatically
 based on their property name (e.g. if the property name is `published`, the
 label will be `Published` and if the name is `dateOfBirth`, the label will be
 `Date of birth`).

-In order to customize the appearance of the properties,use the following
+In order to customize the appearance of the properties, use the following
-expanded field configuration:
+extended field configuration:

 ```yaml
 # app/config/config.yml